aiven/aiven-docs/docs/products/postgresql/howto/manage-extensions.md

 We are always open to suggestions of additional extensions that could be useful to many of our customers, and there are a few that can be enabled on request if you need them.
-For any extensions not on the [Extensions on Aiven for PostgreSQL®](/docs/products/postgresql/reference/list-of-extensions) approved list, please make a request through our [Ideas Portal](https://ideas.aiven.io//).
+For any extensions not on the [list of approved extensions](/docs/products/postgresql/reference/list-of-extensions), make a request through [Aiven Ideas](https://ideas.aiven.io/).
 Be sure to include:

 -   which extension is requested
 -   which database service and user database should have them